andewx/unity-image/README.md

 Thanks for visiting, this is a golang utility for working with recti-linear textures and images that we would like to project stereographically with a conformal mapping.

+The tool works with a process in unwrapping in blender where we would take the following steps:

+1. Add a UV Sphere
+2. Enter Edit Mode
+3. Alt + Left Click to Select Edge Loop Around the Equator
+4. Edges -> Mark Seam
+5. Enter UV Editor
+6. Ctrl + A Select all Sphere Points
+7. U Unwrap Vertices (Should give us a hemisphere)

+By apply default mode conformal projection (linear) to a rectilinear texture we can map it to this sphere without any distortion.
+Note that on a disk:

+$$ dA = dr^2 \theta $$

 ## installation

 ```